The division of marital property during a Maryland divorce is often one of the most hotly-contested and vexatious issues when couples break up.

 How is Marital Property Distributed?

 In Maryland, marital property isn’t always split right down the middle.
-Maryland is an equitable distribution state which means the divorce court will seek to divide property fairly between the spouses.
+Maryland is an equitable distribution of marital property state which means the divorce court will seek to divide property fairly between the spouses.
 Fairly does not always mean equally.

 Unlike some states, Maryland is not a “community property” state.

 In community property states, marital property is considered part of the “community” and is typically split 50/50 during a divorce.